wtegge2/ColorFilteringWithOpenCV/README.md

 ## Code Explanation

 Code explanation and comments can be found above every function and to the right of almost every line.
-I tried to comment and explaina everything as best as I could, but if you cannot understand anything, please reach out.
+I tried to comment and explain everything as best as I could, but if you cannot understand anything, please reach out.

 ## Future Steps and Ideas